Ali-shf/Ali-shf.github.io/README.md

-# My GitHub Pages Website

-Welcome to my website hosted on [GitHub Pages](https://ali-shf.github.io/).

 ## About the Project
-This project is a simple HTML/CSS website created as a personal project.
-It demonstrates basic web development skills and is designed to showcase content and styling through GitHub Pages.
+This project  which hosted on [GitHub Pages]  is a simple HTML/CSS website created as a personal project.
+It demonstrates basic web development skills and is designed to showcase content and styling through GitHub Pages. link : (https://ali-shf.github.io/)

 ## Features
 - Responsive layout